 The target pixel files are the rawest form of target-specific data that will be available at MAST.
 For each 2 minute cadence target in an observing sector, TESS only acquires the pixels contained within a predefined mask.
 These pixels are used to create the data found in the light curve files.
 Each target pixel file packages these pixels as a time series of images in a binary FITS table.
 The intent of these files is to provide the data necessary to perform photometry on the raw or calibrated data when needed (or desired) to understand (or improve) the automated results of the TESS pipeline.
 In the binary table, the pixel values are encoded as images.
 Each element in the binary table contains the pixels from a single cadence.

-A sample image from a Kepler mission target pixel file:
+A sample image from a TESS mission target pixel file is shown below:

 Light curve files

 Light curve files contain flux time series data and are produced for each target using simple aperture photometry.
 These are used to search for transiting planets and other astrophysical phenomena.
 The flux and uncertainties are provided at each cadence, with NaNs filling in any missing data values.
 TESS light curves are FITS format files that contain the output of the photometric extraction and subsequent systematics removal (cotrending) performed by the SPOC algorithms.
 A single light curve file contains the data for one target for on observing sector.
 Identical to the case for TPFs, if a target was observed in more than one TESS sector, multiple light curve files will be created but they may be made available on the MAST in separate deliveries.
 Light curve files will also consist of several HDUs: a primary header, the light curve photometry binary table header and data, and the aperture mask image header and data.
 The aperture mask image provided with each light curve is the same as that provided with the corresponding target TPF file.